Our local groups in England, Wales and Northern Ireland

 Friends of the Earth England, Wales and Northern Ireland has local groups – and affiliated groups – in around 150 neighbourhoods.
 That makes us the largest grassroots environmental campaigning community in the UK.

 These groups are run by thousands of volunteers from all types of backgrounds, including teachers, nurses, lawyers, students, grandparents and more.
 They bring people together to improve their local environment, and fend off polluting and unjust proposals.

 Friends of the Earth is well placed to tackle the global environmental crisis.
-We are part of an international community covering 75 countries – from Norway to Australia, from South Korea to Colombia.
-It encompasses around 5,000 local activist groups spanning every continent.
+We are part of an international community covering 74 countries – from Norway to Australia, from South Korea to Colombia.
+The network encompasses around 5,000 local activist groups spanning every continent.

 As you can imagine, the diversity within our community is massive.
 Our member groups are unique in many ways – from the campaigns they run to the resources they have, to the risks they face.
 But we all share the same dream of an equal and sustainable world.

 Some groups face enormous threats from big corporations and corrupt governments.
 Some work in hugely challenging conditions without electricity or any staff.
 They can only continue because of the solidarity of the network.